 where $i=2,3,...,9$.
-In terms of the reachability, we set $\mathcal{M}_{d}=(0,0,1,0,0,1,1,1,1,1,1,1,1,1,1,1,1,1,1,1,1,1,$ $1,1,1,1,1)$ and $\mathcal{M}_{0}=(a,0,0,1,0,0,1,0,0,1,0,0,1,0,0,$ $1,0,0,1,0,0,1,0,0,1)$, where $a\in\{(0,0,0),(0,1,0),(0,1,1),$ $(1,0,0),(1,0,1),(1,1,0),(1,1,1)\}$.
+In terms of the reachability, we set $\mathcal{M}_{d}=(0,0,1,0,0,1,1,1,1,1,1,1,1,1,1,1,1,1,1,1,1,1,$ $1,1,1,1,1)$ and $\mathcal{M}_{0}=(a,0,0,1,0,0,1,0,0,1,0,0,1,0,0,$ $1,0,0,1,0,0,1,0,0,1)$, where $a\in\{(0,0,0),(0,1,0),$ $(0,1,1),$ $(1,0,0),(1,0,1),(1,1,0),(1,1,1)\}$.

-$\mathbf{Remark\ 10:}$ It is easy to see that the system (\ref{eqBCNlarge}) consists of 9 small-scale systems.
-The reason why we choose the system (\ref{eqBCNlarge}) as an example is that the optimal policy is easy to verify based on the enumeration method.
-It should be noted that the proposed algorithms work for all large-scale systems.
-The reason is listed as follows.
-For the agent, the system (\ref{eqBCNlarge}) and general large-scale systems are the same, due to no prior knowledge of the model.
+$\mathbf{Remark\ 9.}$ System (\ref{eqBCNlarge}) consists of 9 small-scale BCNs.
+In Fig. \ref{figSB}, it can be observed that the number of flipping actions and time steps required for system (\ref{eqBCNlarge}) to reach state set $\mathcal{M}_{d}$ is relatively small.
+These two phenomena can be attributed to our intention of selecting an example that is easily verifiable for the optimal policy using the enumeration method.
+However, it should be noted that the proposed algorithms are applicable to all large-scale BCNs since the agent has no prior knowledge of the system model.

-To obtain the flip kernels of the large scale-system (\ref{eqBCNlarge}), Algorithm 3, and that with TL and special initial states are used.
-The efficiency of the one adding TL and special initial states is shown in Figure \ref{figSB}.
-According to Figure \ref{figSB}, small memory $Q$L with both TL and special initial states performs best.
+To obtain the flipping kernels of the large-scale system (\ref{eqBCNlarge}), Algorithm 3 is employed along with the integration of TL and special initial states.
+The convergence efficiency of the algorithms is demonstrated in Fig. \ref{figSB}.
+According to Fig. \ref{figSB}, the combination of small memory $Q$L with both TL and special initial states yields the best performance.

-Then, based on the flip kernels $\{1,2,6\}$ and $\{2,3,6\}$ obtained from Algorithm 3, the optimal policy taking the minimal flipping actions to realize the reachability is obtained by Algorithm 5, which is shown in Figure \ref{figPB}.
-It should be noted that if we set $w=2^{27}$ instead of a variable changing according to $Q=\big|\{x_t|\ Q(x_t,.)$ is in the $Q$-table$\}\big|$, the policy cannot converge to the optimal one even with 10 times episodes.
-The above result shows the learning efficiency of Algorithm 5.
-In Figure \ref{figPB}, we simplify the state in decimal form, namely, the state $=\sum_{i=1}^{27}2^{27-i}x_t(i)+1$.
+Subsequently, based on the flipping kernels $\{1,2,6\}$ and $\{2,3,6\}$ obtained from Algorithm 3, the optimal policy taking the minimal flipping actions to achieve the reachability is obtained using Algorithm 5.
+The resulting policy is displayed in Fig. \ref{figPB}.
+Notably, in terms of reward setting, if we set $w=2^{27}$ instead of utilizing a variable that changes according to $Q=\big|\{x_t|\ Q(x_t,.)$ is in the $Q$-table$\}\big|$, the policy cannot converge to the optimal one even with 10 times episodes.
+This demonstrates the effectiveness of Algorithm 5.
+In Fig. \ref{figPB}, we simplify the state in decimal form, where a state at time step $t$ is defined as $\sum_{i=1}^{27}2^{27-i}x_i(t)+1$.